ajiteshgogoi/booksync/README.md

-# Libsync
+# BookSync

-A web application to sync your Kindle highlights to Notion.
-It automatically organizes your highlights by book, preserves metadata like locations and dates, and prevents duplicates.
+A clean, simple web application to sync your Kindle highlights to Notion.
+BookSync automatically organizes your highlights by book, preserves metadata like locations and dates, and prevents duplicates.

 ## Features